toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/rules/_index.md

 ### §9.
 Posting the same question in multiple places
 Please stick to the [Forum](https://forum.revvox.de) if you started there.
 Scattering the answers in [Telegram](https://t.me/toniebox_reverse_engineering) and Discource will make it hard for others to find the solution.

+### §10.
+No kidnapping of solved threads
+If you find a thread in our [Forum](https://forum.revvox.de) that seems to be solved, don't hijack it for your problem.
+It may look similar, but this will end up in chaos.
+Open your own thread!

 ## Helpful Tips
 - Use the search function before asking a question